Welfare & wellbeing support

 At Hertford we have a team of student Peer Supporters – these students are trained in active listening skills and have regular supervisions.
 They can provide a confidential service to Hertford students and information about where to get further help.
 We also have trained First Responders who are available to help people who have been sexually assaulted.

-Professor Elizabeth Baldwin is our Tutor for Equality & Diversity and takes an overview of these matters at a policy level.
-Professor David Hopkin, our Senior Tutor, is also the college’s Disability Lead with special responsibility for all matters relating to disabilities, while our Welfare & Wellbeing Coordinator is also the Disability Coordinator – more information about disability support at Hertford can be found on our health & disability support page.
+Professor Fernanda Duarte is our Tutor for Equality & Diversity and takes an overview of these matters at a policy level.
+Megan Roper, our Registrar, is also the college’s Disability Lead with special responsibility for all matters relating to disabilities, while Jane Corrigan, our Welfare Lead, provides support with all aspects of administration and liaison for students with disabilities.
+More information about disability support at Hertford can be found on our health & disability support page.